NO to TFFF, YES to Forest Rights

 92. Asociación Latinoamericana de Educación Radiofónica (ALER) – Ecuador

-94. Rede de Solidariedade (REDES) – Brazil
+94. Rede de Solidariedade (REDES) – Brasil

-95. FASE Solidariedade e Educação – Brazil
+95. FASE Solidariedade e Educação – Brasil

-96. Congregação do Preciosíssimo Sangue – Brazil
+96. Congregação do Preciosíssimo Sangue – Brasil

-97. Serva Do Espírito Santo – Brazil
+97. Serva Do Espírito Santo – Brasil

 98. Missionaria Servas do Espirito – Internasional